 1. Have a Clear Goal

 From the get-go, know what you hope to accomplish with your project.
 Do you want a better floor plan?
 Do you need more storage?
-Or are you tired of selecting between scalding and colder-than-what-the-Titanic-sank-in on your faucet?
+Or are you tired having to detour around everything?

 You'll make better decisions if you can articulate exactly what you want.
 And, when all is said and done, you’ll know if you met your goal.

 2. Don’t Wing It

 Even small remodeling projects take careful planning.
-You need to have all the pieces of the puzzle and, more importantly, know if they’re all going to fit together.
+You’ll need to have all the pieces of the puzzle and know if they’re all going to fit together.
 Having a we’ll-cross-that-bridge-when-we-get-there strategy isn’t a good idea.

 3. Don’t Buy the First Thing You See

 Research is crucial for remodeling, so never buy the first thing that catches your eye.
 Instead, if you see something you like, shop around and compare cabinet costs.
 Brick-and-mortar stores carry a lot of products, but there are way more options available online.
 CliqStudios even offers a Price Match Guarantee, so you know you are getting the best product for the best price.

 4. Be Realistic